Instructions for Visiting Astronomers

 It is essential that all users read the following manuals:

-• The FLAMES User's Manual, FLAMES Template Reference Guide, the FPOSS User's Manual and the P2PP User's manual all available here
+• The FLAMES User's Manual, FLAMES Template Reference Guide, and the FPOSS User's Manual all available here

 FLAMES Target Catalogues